Monthly newsletter: Read the latest issue

 See department contact information

-Research is central to our mission at KCUMB.
+Research is central to our mission at KCU.
 Learn more about our faculty members and their research interests.

 Associate Professor of Biochemistry